e8johan/doxy-next-gen/README.md

 It turns out that the first, linear, approach gives us the comment blocks that we need, while the second, recursive, approach gives us the code structure we need.

-It seems that the trick will be to merge the two into one data structure.
+It seems that the trick will be to merge the two into one data structure, which is the currently ongoing work.

 # Usage